 -

-When can photovoltaic panels generate electricity
+Using lights to illuminate photovoltaic panels can generate electricity

 [PDF Version]